 This involves an online test at the end of the semester to check that you've achieved the course's learning outcomes and competencies.

-The format of the final test may vary between courses.
-To do the test, you'll need a computer on which you have the administrator rights to install the online monitoring application, a webcam and microphone, and a second device with a camera (such as a mobile phone or tablet).
+To take online proctored final assessments, there are a series of minimum technical requirements: you'll need a computer on which you have the administrator rights to install the online monitoring application, a webcam and microphone, and a second device with a camera (such as a mobile phone or tablet).

-There are also other specific assessment processes, for instance for the bachelor's and master's degree final projects and for external internship courses.
+There are also courses with different assessment arrangements due to their specific nature, such as the bachelor's and master's degree final projects and for external internship courses.

 At the UOC, we strive to ensure that we have a rigorous and fair assessment process.
 To do so, we use verification mechanisms to ensure compliance with academic integrity standards and accurate student identification.